knoxa/knoxa.github.io/debate/ai/index.md

 # Arguing about Artificial Intelligence

 ## Introduction
-This is an exercise in capturing debate on a suitably large and interesting topic, by way of demonstrating (and further developing) ideas about collecting, evaluating and explaining arguments.
-This is [argumentation](https://dstl.github.io/eleatics/doc/argumentation/).
+This is an exercise in capturing debate, on a suitably large and interesting topic, to demonstrate (and further develop) ideas about collecting, evaluating and explaining arguments.
+It's [argumentation](https://dstl.github.io/eleatics/doc/argumentation/).
+This document provides a running commentary on the debate.
+I'll discuss the [technical details](technical.md) separately.

-The only fixed technical point is the use of [Argument Interchange Format (AIF)](https://www.arg-tech.org/wp-content/uploads/2011/09/aif-spec.pdf) to model argument and dialogue.
-Arguments link through shared premises and conclusions to form *argument maps*.
-If different parties use the same identifier when they refer to the same claim, their respective lumps of AIF can be added together and the 'linked data' nature of AIF will make the connections.
-I'll discuss constructing and evaluating AIF argument maps in a separate [technical details](technical.md) page.

-Debate is an iterative process.
-The purpose of this document is to provide a running commentary ...

 ## Existential threat
 Let's start with the [singularity claim](singularity.xhtml) workbook.
 This grounds *the singularity claim* in essays by Good and Vinge.
 Next, Bostrom defines a [superintelligence](superintelligence.xhtml#superintelligence) and a case for it potentially threatening humanity.
 So far, there is no contention.